 As your camera’s sensor warms up during long exposures required for deep-sky imaging, the temperature increase is misinterpreted as light, producing thermal noise that is overlaid on your image data.

 Longer exposures generate greater levels of thermal noise, especially with DSLR cameras as these don’t have the benefit of a Peltier cooling system to keep them at a temperature many degrees below ambient.

 Thermal noise has two different forms: an overall mush of noise and the more obvious ‘hot pixels’ that show as bright dots of light.

-Dark frames – that is, frames taken with the same settings as your main image frames but with the lens cap on – can help you to deal with this.
+Dark frames – that is, frames taken with the same settings as your main image frames but with the lens cap on – can help you to deal with this problem in astrophotography.